sg-milad/nest-cqrs-vocabMinder/README.md

 ## To-Do

 - [ ] Develop the user interface (UI) for the application.
-- [ ] add Progress Tracking for user for back-end
+- [ ] add Progress Tracking for user in back-end

 Feel free to customize the task description as needed.
 This "To-Do" section allows you to outline tasks you plan to work on, keeping yourself and potential contributors informed about the ongoing development of the project.